Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Related Work

-\section{RELATED WORK}
+\section{Related Work}

-Object categorization is a well-studied task.
-We focus on the haptic sensing modality in this work.
-Although there have been multiple studies on haptic-based compliance discrimination, most have used specific exploratory behaviors using end effectors to extract information from the environment.
-Studies of discrimination tasks using information from \textit{incidental contact through large-area tactile sensing} are lacking.
-Furthermore, work focusing on predicting object mobility using haptics is rare.
-In the following subsections, we review the existing literature that addresses the object categorization task using haptics.
+Object categorization is a well studied task.
+In this work, we focus on inferring properties of objects based on haptic sensing.
+Although there have been multiple studies on haptics-based compliance discrimination, most have used specific exploratory behaviors using end effectors to extract information from the environment.
+Lederman and Klatzky discussed in detail the various factors and exploratory behaviors that humans use for inferring haptic properties of objects~\cite{lederman1993extracting}.
+However, studies of discrimination tasks using information from incidental contact with large-area tactile sensing are lacking.
+Also, studies on inferring properties of objects and \textit{generalizing the performance across various conditions such as robot stiffnesses and velocities} are rare.